Dozens of Ways to Build Interactivity into your Training

 Share This Post:

-With so many ways to foster learning without lectures, let’s categorize these teaching techniques in terms of: Braining, Gaming, and Enabling.
-Each approach puts the student at head of the room, rather than positioning the trainer as the sage on the stage.
+With so many ways to foster learning without lectures, let’s categorize these interactive teaching methods in terms of braining, gaming, and enabling.
+Each approach puts the student at the head of the room rather than positioning the trainer as the sage on the stage.

-These six brain science principles (credit to Sharon Bowman) are a perfect place to start and will improve your teaching and training dramatically.
+These six brain science principles are a perfect place to start and will improve your teaching and training dramatically.
 Here, your focus should rest on what YOU DON’T DO and what you let the LEARNERS DO.

 Your goal should be to get your learners: